 Got a history question?
 Ask World War II.

-This article was published in World War II’s December 2020 issue.
+This article was published in the October 2020 issue of World War II.